Citrinate/CS2Interface/CS2Interface/IPC/Documentation/Items/Inventory.md

 Get the CS2 inventory for the given `botName`

 > [!NOTE]
-> There's a few seconds of delay between when the interface first connects and when bot's inventory is available.
+> There's a few seconds of delay between when the interface first connects and when the bot's inventory is available.

 ## Path Parameters